ministryofjustice/moj-frontend/docs/components/interruption-card.md

 #### Repetitive journeys

 Users completing a task multiple times in a service can become overexposed to a particular interruption card.
-This is especially the case when the card is used to highlight something important tasks .
+This could be a poor user experience if the card is used to highlight something important and the user has seen it several times.

 A limit can be set on how many times a user sees the same interruption card.

-### Content

-This component should only contain:

-- a heading
-- paragraph content (with bullets but no other styling)
-- 1 button (or link) to continue
-- 1 button (or link) to go back

-Do not add any form elements such as radio buttons to it, as they are not accessible.

-There’s not enough research on including images in interruption cards.
-The [GOV.UK Design System guidance on images](http://gov.uk) may be helpful.

-### Colours

-The component follows the [GOV.UK Design System colour palette](https://design-system.service.gov.uk/styles/colour/):

-- the background is gov.uk-colour (‘blue’)
-- text is gov.uk-colour (‘white’)
-- buttons and links use the [GOV.UK Design System inverse modifier class](https://design-system.service.gov.uk/styles/links/#links-on-dark-backgrounds)

-No other button colours should be used, for example those for [secondary or warning buttons](https://design-system.service.gov.uk/components/button/#secondary-buttons).

-### Height and width

-The interruption card has no minimum or maximum height - it resizes to its contents.

-Adding a lot of content will detract from the impact of the component.

-It should always be presented as full width, with the content spanning two thirds width for content.

-### Other parts of the page

-The interruption card should be the only body content on a page.
-Other elements on the page must be persistent, such as the header, footer, phase banner, person profile, breadcrumb or back link.

-Do not add form elements such as radio buttons underneath the component.
-They are not accessible.
-This would also turn it into a banner, risking the content being missed.

 ## Examples

-### Example 1

-x
+### A more varied application outcome

+The user learns that they've entered enough for an application outcome to be worked out.

 <p><img src="/assets/images/interruption-card-example-application-outcome.png" alt="x"></p>

-### Example 2

-x
+### Showing important content ahead of a task

+People visiting prisoners are informed that their visit will be closed.
+This helps manage expectations.

 <p><img src="/assets/images/interruption-card-example-book-visit.png" alt="x"></p>